What does a Data Engineer do every day? How is it different from Software Engineering?

 There might be more technologies and languages to handle in Software Engineering, but there is more tasks diversity in Data Engineering.
 I would say this is caused by DE covering the daily maintenance of the data warehouse, together with other projects that have a broader scope.

-In Data Engineering, “new features” (developing a new data model) requires an investigation phase, the source data and use case is always unique, there’s an analysis phase where you imagine the model, then you implement it (only at that stage we start coding).
+In Data Engineering, “new features” (developing a new data model) require an investigation phase, the source data and use case is always unique, there’s an analysis phase where you imagine the model, then you implement it (only at that stage we start coding).

 Your colleagues will be different

-There are very few, if any, Data Engineering specific cursus.
+There are very few, if any, Data Engineering specific cursus’s.
 Data Engineering might require some analytical skills, knowledge of statistics (at least, it can help).
 It’s also possible to do DE with way less technical knowledge because a lot of tools were developed to allow Data Engineering and Data Science with no code/low code solutions.

 Therefore, you will probably work with people that are way less technical savvy than you (if coming from a Software Engineering position).
 It means you could end up being the most technical person in the team, and having the responsibility to train others, or having to refrain yourself from using some solutions because your colleagues won’t adopt them.